AG7GN/images/README.md

 1. When the desktop appears, run the Updater: Click __Raspberry > Hamradio > Update Pi and Ham Apps__, then, *only if prompted to do so*, re-run __Raspberry > Hamradio > Update Pi and Ham Apps__.  <s>Check __Raspbian OS and Apps__ and click __OK__.
 Reboot if prompted.</s>

 ## <s>Update Raspbian OS and</s> Update/Install Ham Applications
 &#x1F6D1;   __**IMPORTANT**__:  As of late January, 2020, a bug in the Linux kernel used in the production release of Raspbian causes the Fe-Pi sound card not to work.
-DO NOT udpate Raspbian until this is fixed.
+DO NOT udpate the Raspbian OS until this is fixed.
 I'll update the documentation here when it's OK to update Raspbian.

 1. Click __Raspberry > Hamradio > Update Pi and Ham Apps__ to run the Updater.
 Check the application(s) you want to update or install and click __OK__.
 Some installations take a very long time.
 Don't install an application unless you understand what the application is for.  __*Installing an application does not configure it*__.
 Consult the documentation for that application for configuration instructions.